sk4ndal-commits/rtlog/README.md

 - Purpose: Visually surface critical lines immediately.
 - Defaults: ERROR and FATAL trigger alerts if you don't pass any --alert options.
 - User-defined: Use --alert multiple times to define your own patterns (literal, case-insensitive).
 Example: --alert timeout --alert "connection lost" --alert "panic".
+- Disable: Pass --no-alerts to disable alerts entirely (no banner and no red highlights).
 - Behavior:
   - Lines matching an alert pattern are colored red in the main log view.
   - A small non-blocking flashing banner appears near the top for ~3 seconds showing the alert text.